Triocrossing/DiffusionImplicitDetection/README.md

 # Your Diffusion Model is an Implicit Synthetic Image Detector

-This repository contains the official implementation of the method described in our paper:
+This repository contains the official implementation of our paper:
-**"Your Diffusion Model is an Implicit Synthetic Image Detector."**
+**"Your Diffusion Model is an Implicit Synthetic Image Detector"**

 </div>